 Lack of interaction on a daily basis with colleagues for instance, can also contribute to feelings of loneliness and social isolation.
-According to statistics, over 3 million individuals are juggling caring with their working life, though the demands of caring mean that 1 in 5 carers will have to give up their jobs entirely to care full time1.
+According to statistics, over three million individuals are juggling caring with their working life, though the demands of caring mean that one in five carers will have to give up their jobs entirely to care full time.

 If this sounds familiar and you are feeling lonely or isolated then joining a local support group where you can interact and share experiences with others in a similar situation could be of huge benefit.